syncfusion-content/windowsforms-docs/WindowsForms/MessageBox/Localization.md

 The following steps helps to localize the text in MessageBoxAdv:

-Step 1.
-Include the required namespaces at the beginning of the file.
+**Step 1:** Include the required namespaces at the beginning of the file.

-{% capture codesnippet1 %}​
 {% tabs %}

 {% highlight c# %}